encode/httpx/docs/advanced.md

     ...
 ```

-If you need to mix client-level and request-level options in a way that is not supported by the default [Merging of parameters](#merging-of-parameters), you can use `.build_request()` and then make arbitrary modifications the `Request` instance.
-For example...
+If you need to mix client-level and request-level options in a way that is not supported by the default [Merging of parameters](#merging-of-parameters), you can use `.build_request()` and then make arbitrary modifications to the `Request` instance.
+For example:

 ```python
 headers = {"X-Api-Key": "...", "X-Client-ID": "ABC123"}